Covid 19 Omicron outbreak: How much immunity you have after getting Covid - NZ Herald

-More and more Australians are testing positive to Covid-19, sparking questions over immunity and isolation rules for people who have recovered from the virus.
+More and more people in Australia are testing positive to Covid-19, sparking questions over immunity and isolation rules for people who have recovered from the virus.

 People reporting they feel glad they've got their isolation period over and done with before holidays, weddings or other big plans have been swirling the internet, and the idea of a natural immunity after infection became an even hotter topic of conversation after tennis great Novak Djokovic's recent court battle to stay in Australia without being vaccinated.